UWSysLab/diamond/README.md

 5. Run the project as an Android application:

-	a.
-Right click on the project name in the Package Explorer pane
+	* Right click on the project name in the Package Explorer pane
-	b.
-Select "Run As" -> "Android Application"
+	* Select "Run As" -> "Android Application"
-	c.
-Choose a device (either an emulator or a physical device) to run on
+	* Choose a device (either an emulator or a physical device) to run on